jamesnr1/support-management-system/DEPLOYMENT_GUIDE.md

    - Missing dependencies

 ### Backend Not Working
-1. Check if backend is deployed separately (Vercel Functions or external server)
+1. Check if backend is deployed on Render
-2. Verify `REACT_APP_BACKEND_URL` points to correct backend
+2. Verify `REACT_APP_BACKEND_URL` points to correct Render backend URL
-3. Check backend logs
+3. Check backend logs in Render dashboard

 ### Environment Variables Not Working
-1. Make sure variables are set in Vercel (not just .env locally)
+1. Make sure frontend variables are set in Vercel and backend variables in Render
 2. Redeploy after adding variables
 3. Use `REACT_APP_` prefix for frontend variables